Euphorbia grantii

-Euphorbia grantii is a species of succulent plant in the family Euphorbiaceae.
+Euphorbia umbellata (syn.)
+Synadenium grantii) is a species of succulent plant in the family Euphorbiaceae, which is native to Africa.

 Name

-The specific epithet is in honour of explorer James Augustus Grant.
+The specific epithet grantii is in honour of the Scottish explorer James Augustus Grant.
 It was originally described by Daniel Oliver in 1875.
 The plant has the common name of African milk bush.

 The synonym Synadenium grantii is in circulation, too.
+The specific epithet, umbellata, is Latin for "umbrella" or "having umbels."